the-rustketeers/crab-chat/Readme.md

       - Other object types (Server disconnect, etc.)
     - This makes the messages a push-based service

+These protocol specs are also found in ProtocolSpecs.md

 ## Assumptions

 - **User nicknames**